Zero-Tang/NoirVisor/src/svm_core/readme.md

 ### GIF Virtualization without Hardware Support
 If there is no hardware support to GIF Virtualization, even if we intercept interrupts subject to be held pending, the external interrupts will eventually be taken when we enter the nested hypervisor's context.
 This means the nested hypervisor is actually **interruptible** while `GIF=0` logically. **Only interrupts to be discarded can be emulated properly.** This is thereby a flaw in an otherwise perfect global hypervisor that supports nested virtualization.
 For the sake of accurate nested virtualization, nested virtualization is infeasible in case there is no hardware support for GIF virtualization. <br>
 Why is it feasible for hypervisors like VMware Workstation to implement Nested Virtualization on AMD-V without the hardware support of virtualizing GIF?
 The reason is simple: any external interrupts supposed to be delivered to the guest are injected by hypervisor, instead of being originated from real external hardwares, so VMM will delay the event injection until the virtual processor logically has the GIF set.
+In other words, NoirVisor could support nested virtualization in Customizable VMs. <br>
+In a word, NoirVisor would disable nested virtualization on platforms that does not support hardware-assisted GIF virtualization.

 ### GIF Logics
 As defined by AMD, certain interrupts are controlled by GIF: